BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

   - increasing/decreasing a rotation (roll, pitch, yaw) at tracker position also affects the resulting translation of the hmd
   - increasing/decreasing a translation (surge, sway, heave) at hmd position also affects translations caused by tracker rotation(s)
   - order of application of rotations is roll first, then pitch, and yaw last
+  - when motion controllers are compensated, any modification at hmd will be disabled, due to incompatibilty issues
 - different factors can be combined to achieve a desired modification, e.g.:
   - `0.5` on tracker pitch and `2.0` on hmd pitch will halve the compensation for translation caused by pitch (usually mostly heave and a bit of surge) but keep the original compensation for pitch rotation
   - `0.0` on hmd yaw, pitch and roll will keep your head position compensated, while the rotation of the hmd caused by simulator movement won't be corrected